 "This is what discovery is about," adds Munk.
 "Scientific curiosity, the eureka moment.
 We are working together with Stevens because they bring that spark, that curiosity to the lab environment and this important challenge of identifying infections as quickly as possible.
 Collaboration is important."

-Students contribute key insights
+Undergraduate, graduate students contribute key insights

 In Hackensack University Medical Center labs, Stevens Ph.D. candidates Youlong Ma and Feiyue Teng work closely with Drs.
 Munk and Hong, assisting in the process of testing various gels with blood samples extracted from infected patients.